frefranz/xmas3/README.md

 So I thought I should publicly share my experience.
 Enjoy!

-There is also a preproduced docker image ready to run, checkout https://hub.docker.com/repository/docker/fraf1902/xmas3 Alternatively build your own container to run it on your hw/sw environment with the Dockerfile provided.
+There is also a preproduced docker image ready to run, checkout https://hub.docker.com/repository/docker/fraf1902/xmas3.<br/>
+Alternatively, build your own container with the Dockerfile provided to run xmas3.pas on your hw/sw environment.

 Have fun!